datalanas/Python_Projects_2share/README.md

-## My Data Science Projects using Python.
+## Data Science Projects (python)
-This repository is a place to share my notebooks to show you my ideas and workflow.
+At this repo you can find notebooks I want to share.
+Any comments are welcome

 #### CONTENTS